 Senior Coordinator for Tacoma/ Gig Harbor

-Mrs. Paly was born and raised in Peru.
-She is third generation Japanese and speaks Spanish, English, Italian and 19th Century Japanese.
+Mrs. Paly was born and raised in Lima, Peru.
+She is third generation Japanese.
+Her native language is Spanish.

 World Language & Culture Ambassadors Coordinator

 Breanna Reid was born and raised in Seattle, WA.
 She graduated from the University of Oregon with a major in Spanish and a minor in Business.
 During college, she studied abroad in Morelia, Mexico where she fell in love with traveling and gained a passion for learning about other cultures.
 Brenna worked as an intern in a bilingual first grade classroom where she taught math and reading in Spanish.
 She spent eight weeks volunteering at a community center in Lima, Peru where she helped kids with their homework and taught English.
 She spent some time in Costa Rica doing ecological work and she has also traveled around Argentina and Brazil.
 Brenna is fluent in Spanish and hopes to learn another language in the near future.

 Elke S. Armajo has been the Olympia Area Coordinator for the A.C.E.
 World Language Program since August 2009.
 Prior to this, she served as a German language class teacher for A.C.E. in the Mountain View Elementary school.

 Elke was born in the southern state of Bavaria, Germany, home of the fairy-tale Neuschwanstein Castle and Bavarian Alps.
 Her husband, Darwin, is a member of the Shoshone-Bannock Tribes of southeastern Idaho.
 They have six children, four currently attending North Thurston Public Schools.